10 Must-Have Travel Apps for 2019

 Partnered as it is with Foursquare, it can also be a great way to get tips on local restaurants, attractions, and hotels.

 Shoot me a friend request!
 You can do this by following Aussie on the Road on Twitter.

 7. Enlight (iOS)

-If you’re like me, you love to snap photos while you’re travelling and share them with your friends and family back home.
+If you’re like me, you love to snap photos while you’re traveling and share them with your friends and family back home.